Article Index

 Validation Summary

-The Sentinel-5p TROPOMI L2_O3 data (both NRTI and OFFL) are in good overall agreement with correlative ground-based measurements from the Brewer, Dobson and NDACC ZSL-DOAS/SAOZ monitoring networks, and also with the MetOp-B GOME-2, Aura OMI, and Suomi-NPP OMPS-nadir satellite instruments.
-Across the monitoring networks the median bias of about +0.8% (NRTI) and +0.3% (OFFL) and the standard deviation of the relative difference meet mission requirements, that is, a bias lower than 3.5% and an uncertainty due to random errors (dispersion) better than ±2.5%.
-The instrumental switch to smaller (along-track) ground pixels on the 6th of August 2019 does not alter the agreement with the ground-based reference data.
-The upgrade of the UPAS processor to version 02.01.03 on 16 July 2020 (NRTI) and 13 July 2020 (OFFL) improves the agreement to ground-based data for the NRTI product over complex snow/ice scenes.
-The upgrade to version 2.2.1 in early July 2021, using now the new v2 L1b data, causes a slight increase in the S5P ozone columns, and also in the bias w.r.t. the ground-based data, of approximately 0.7% for NRTI and 1.5% for OFFL.
+The Sentinel-5p TROPOMI L2_O3 total ozone column data are in good overall agreement with correlative ground-based measurements from the GAW and NDACC Brewer and Dobson networks, the PGN Pandora network, and the NDACC ZSL-DOAS/SAOZ network, and with the MetOp-B GOME-2, Aura OMI, and Suomi-NPP OMPS-nadir satellite instruments.
+Across the networks the mean bias is about +0.5 % (NRTI) and +1.3 % (OFFL).
+This bias and the standard deviation of the relative difference both comply with mission requirements, that is, a bias lower than 5 % and an uncertainty due to random errors (dispersion) better than ±2.5 %.
+The instrumental switch to smaller (along-track) ground pixels on the 6th of August 2019 did not affect the agreement with the ground-based reference data.
+A first analysis of the long-term stability of the RPRO+OFFL record against the ground-based data reveals drifts below the GCOS 2022 Implementation Plan threshold of 3 %\decade at almost all stations with sufficiently well sampled time series.

 L2_O3 NRTI